RiyasAhamed23598/Javascript_notes/Foundations-2/this.md

  - Suppose we have an object with some properties and methods.
  - To get access of the object from within a method, we use `this`.
  - Execute same code for multiple objects without taking object as argument.

+## Lexical and dynamic scope

+- Lexical means where it is written that determinses it's scope.
+- Dynamic means where it is invoked from.
+- `this` keyword follows dynamic scope.
+It doesn't matter where the function is written but how it is invoked that will determine it's value.